Skip to main content

 This section applies to schools where teachers have the permission to create classes or courses.

-From your dashboard, you can click on “add class” and then select “Add a single class.”
+From your upcoming classes dashboard, you can click on “Add Class”.

-Finally, you should decide whether this is a group or 1:1 class.
+Finally, you should decide whether this is a group or 1:1 class, by choosing the number of available seats:

 Your student will automatically receive a confirmation email, and the class will now appear on your dashboard and your student's dashboard.